 "Stamping" (this one has bigger stamps for use with paint).

-Everything is easy to see and therefore easy to use & keep clean.
+Everything is easy to see and therefore easy to use and keep clean.

 You don't need fancy labels.
 If your tubs have other labels that won't come off, just stick a coloured piece of paper over it and stick a label over the top.
 These are just some handwritten texta labels but you could make some great ones on the computer if you have time.